 Ion Mobility and UVPD Fragmentation Associate Dimer Interface with Protein Activity.
-The native-like structure of dimeric Mpro was studied through a variety of mass spectrometry methods, including vT-nESI-MS, drift tube IM, and UVPD.
-Mpro is a homodimer comprised of two identical subunits, each of which contain three distinct domains (Figure S1) and a binding pocket in a cleft between domains I and II comprised of a key catalytic dyad between Cys145 and His41.3-5 The ESI mass spectrum of Mpro in a native-like solution of high ionic strength (100 mM ammonium acetate, pH = $\sim$ 7.0) is shown in Figure 1A.
+The native-like structure of dimeric M^{pro} (theoretical monoisotopic mass 67,549 Da) was studied through a variety of mass spectrometry methods, including vT-nESI-MS, drift tube IM, and UVPD.
+M^{pro} is a homodimer comprised of two identical subunits, each of which contain three distinct domains and a binding pocket in a cleft between domains I and II comprised of a key catalytic dyad between Cys145 and His41 (Figure S1A,B).^{3-5} The ESI mass spectrum of M^{pro} in a native-like solution (100 mM ammonium acetate, pH = ~7.0) is shown in Figure 1A.
 The dimeric species is dominant and is observed in a narrow charge-state distribution centered around the 16+ charge state.
-The monomer (10+ and 11+ charge states) are also observed in lower abundance, possible due to some disassembly of the dimer during the ESI process.
-As seen in Figure 1, the dimers do not contain twice as many charges as the monomers, consistent with the expectation that the dimer interface is not surface-accessible and thus is partially shielded from protonation.
+The monomer (10+ and 11+ charge states) is also observed in lower abundance, possibly due to some disassembly of the dimer during the ESI process.
+As seen in Figure 1, the dimer interface is not surface-accessible and thus is partially shielded from protonation.
 When the dimer dissociates in bulk solution or in the ESI droplets, previously inaccessible basic sites involved in the interface region are exposed and the progeny monomers retain more protons on average per molecule than the dimer.
-Deconvolution of the mass spectrum yielded a mass of 67,554 Da for the dimer and 33,796 Da for the monomer (Figure S1).
+Deconvolution of the mass spectrum yielded a mass of 67,554 Da for the dimer and 33,796 Da for the monomer (Figure S1C).